awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 The following two examples install the [urlparse](https://docs.python.org/2/library/urlparse.html#module-urlparse) Python module, which is packaged in a file named `urlparse3-1.0.3.zip`\.

-The following command installs a UDF library named `f_urlparse` from a package that has been uploaded to an Amazon S3 bucket located in the US East region\.
+The following command installs a UDF library named `f_urlparse` from a package that has been uploaded to an Amazon S3 bucket located in the US East Region\.

 ```
 create library f_urlparse